Galvy/Template-Samba4-AD/README.md

 This is my personale Samba4 AD Template for Zabbix 5

 # Introduction
-Until today 11/6/2020 there is no a decent Zabbix Template for monitoring Samba4 AD so i still using Nagios just for this..until today.
+Until today 26/6/2021 there is no a decent Zabbix Template(my own opinion) for monitoring Samba4 AD so i still using Nagios just for this..until today.
 Enjoy!

 # Installation